Conditionals

 Note

-Conditionals control whether an element is visible, while Collection list filters control which Collection items appear in a Collection list.
+Conditionals can control whether an element is visible, while Collection list filters control which Collection items appear in a Collection list.
 If you want to include or exclude items from the list itself, use Collection list filters instead.

 With Localization